thosgood/this-weeks-finds/markdown/week8.md

 actually first discovered in statistical mechanics, when Temperley and Lieb were solving a 2-dimensional problem:

-Relations between the 'percolation' and 'coloring' problem and other graph-theoretical problems associated with tregular planar lattices: some exact results on the 'percolation' problem, by H. N. V. Temperley and E. H. Lieb, Proc.
+> "Relations between the 'percolation' and 'coloring' problem and other graph-theoretical problems associated with tregular planar lattices: some exact results on the 'percolation' problem", by H. N. V. Temperley and E. H. Lieb, _Proc.
 Roy.
 Soc.
-Lond.
-A 322 (1971), 251 - 280.
+Lond._ **322** (1971), 251--280.

 It gained a lot more fame when it appeared as the explanation for the Jones polynomial invariant of knots - although Jones had been using it